 - Will it be easy enough to eat?

 This is where knife skills come into play.
-Making sure to cut everything evenly, so to ensure for even cooking time.
+Making sure to cut everything evenly, so as to ensure for even cooking time.

 In the video, you'll see exactly how to cut the Red Bell Pepper.

-- 2 Cups of Cooked Chicken Recipe for Perfect Roast Chicken found above in post You can use your favorite parts of the chicken
+- 2 cups Cooked Chicken Recipe for Perfect Roast Chicken found above in post You can use your favorite parts of the chicken

 - Fresh Cilantro 2 tablespoon